The canonical ring of a stacky curve: Exceptional log cases

 \begin{proof} We begin with case (iii).
 Let $\Delta=Q_1+Q_2+Q_3$.
 Then the images of $Q_1,Q_2,Q_3$ under the complete linear series $\phi_D$ are colinear.
 Indeed, by Riemann--Roch, $H^0(X,D - Q_1 -Q_2) = H^0(X,D - Q_1 -Q_2 - Q_3)$, so any linear subspace containing $\phi_{D}(Q_1)$ and $\phi_D(Q_2)$ also contains $\phi_D(Q_3)$.
 In particular, $Q_3$ lies on the line $L$ through $Q_1$ and $Q_2$.
 This colinearity forces a relation in higher degree.
 Indeed, any quadric $Z$ containing the image of $X$ contains $Q_1,Q_2,Q_3$.
 But $Z \cap L \supset \{Q_1,Q_2,Q_3\}$, so by Bezout's theorem, $Z$ contains $L$.
 Since this holds for any such quadric vanishing on $\phi_D(X)$, at least one relation of degree at least $3$ is necessary.

 Case (ii) is similar: if $\Delta+Q$ generates a $g_1^3$, then the same Riemann--Roch argument shows that any linear subspace containing the points in $\Delta$ also contains $Q$.
-Finally, for case (i), the same argument applies to $\Delta + \iota(Q)$ where $\iota$ is the hyperelliptic involution and $Q$ is in the support of $\Delta$. \end{proof}
+Finally, for case (i), the same argument applies to $\Delta + \iota(Q)$ where $\iota$ is the hyperelliptic involution and $Q$ is in the support of $\Delta$.

-For the converse, we defer the $\delta \geq 4$ case to the end of Subsection~\ref{ss:general-case-g}.
+For the converse, we defer the $\delta \geq 4$ case to the end of section~\ref{ss:general-case-g}.
 If $X$ is hyperelliptic, $\delta = 2$, and $\Delta$ is hyperelliptic fixed, then the image of $\phi_D$ is a smooth rational normal curve, so there are no cubic relations.
-Finally, if $X$ is trigonal, $\delta = 2$, and $\Delta$ does not extend to a $g_3^1$, then the image of $\phi_D$ is a singular, integral, non-trigonal curve, and by Schreyer \cite{Schreyer:Petri}*{Theorem 1.4} the cubic relations are not minimal.
+Finally, if $X$ is trigonal, $\delta = 2$, and $\Delta$ does not extend to a $g_3^1$, then the image of $\phi_D$ is a singular, integral, non-trigonal curve, and by Schreyer \cite[Theorem 1.4]{Schreyer:Petri} the cubic relations are not minimal. \end{proof}

 \begin{remark} In the classical case, a similar thing happens when $X$ is a plane quintic: under the canonical map to $\P^5$, the $5$ points of a $g_5^2$ (cut out by the intersection of a line with $X$) span a plane and are thus contained in a unique conic in that plane.
 The intersection of this conic with any quadratic hypersurface contains 5 points and is again, by Bezout's theorem, the conic itself.
 Any quadratic hypersurface containing $\phi_K(X)$ thus contains a net of conics and is in fact a surface of minimal degree (in this case, a copy of $\P^2$ under the Veronese embedding).
-Numerically, one sees by the above calculation that this does not happen for a plane quintic in the log case.
+Numerically, one sees by the above calculation that this does not happen for a plane quintic in the log case. \end{remark}